aliviahossain/Disease-prediction/README.md

 > “How much more (or less) likely is this disease after seeing the test result?”

+## Terminology Clarification
+This project applies Bayes' Theorem to calculate the **post-test probability of disease presence**.
+Some sections of the documentation reference "survival", while others describe disease presence.
+The bayesian calculation itself applies to any binary medical outcome.

+-Disease detection
+-Diagnostic test interpretation
+-Other binary medical outcomes

+This is **not** a time-based survival analysis or lifetime risk prediction model.
 ---

 ## How it works